influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization-api.md

 **Privilege** means a level of access to a TICK stack resource.

 Level of access can mean:

-- viewing the resource,
+- viewing the resource
-- copying the resource,
+- copying the resource
-- dropping the resource,
+- dropping the resource
-- writing to the resource,
+- writing to the resource
-- full management capabilities.
+- full management capabilities

 The level of access and the resource are combined in predefined keys.
 The enforcement of privileges is handled by the respective TICK stack services.

-Predefined key tokens generally take the form of self-descriptive verb object pairs.
+Predefined key tokens generally take the form of self-descriptive verb-object pairs.
 When the token lacks the verb part, full management privileges are implied.

 These predefined tokens include:

 * `ViewAdmin`